alexrabarts/iso_country_codes/pkg/IsoCountryCodes-0.1.0/README.txt

 == FEATURES:

-* Search by name or code (alpha 2, alpha 3 or numeric)
+* Search by name or code (alpha-2, alpha-3 or numeric)

 == PROBLEMS: